 There’s a huge range of routers on the market, at a wide variety of price points.
 They are definitely not all created equal.
 The best home WiFi router for you will depend on a number of factors.

 Today, we’re going to share with you some tips on what to look for when buying a new home wireless router.
-We’re also going to share some suggested options for some of the best home WiFi routers on the market today.
+We’re also going to share our suggested options for some of the best home WiFi routers on the market in 2026.

 We have a fair amount of experience in this area.
-Not only do we use and need one of these devices in our home, but Laurence has a background in IT.
-Before becoming a travel blogger, Laurence worked in IT as a software developer for a number of years, and has a degree in computer science.
-He is still very much a technology enthusiast and keeps up to date with technology developments.
+We use one of these devices in our home, and Laurence has a background in IT.
+Before becoming a travel blogger, Laurence worked as a software developer for a number of years and has a computer science degree.
+He builds his own computers, runs his own network at home, and stays current with the technology, which means our router recommendations come from actually using and configuring this kind of kit rather than from spec sheets alone.

 Table of Contents: